Colorado Substance Use Statistics and Addiction Treatment Options

 If, in addition to a substance use disorder, a person also has a co-occurring disorder such as anxiety or depression, this evaluation will help treatment providers outline dual-diagnosis care.
 Colorado treatment programs for co-occurring disorders address both the substance use disorder and any mental health issues to give a person the best opportunity for stable, long-lasting recovery.

-Many dual diagnosis programs also offer trauma-informed care for individuals who have experienced traumatic events like abuse or violence.
+Many dual diagnosis programs also offer trauma-informed care for individuals who have experienced traumatic events like use or violence.

 Length of Addiction Treatment